 Peer to peer abuse may be a one off serious incident or an accumulation of incidents.
 Staff may be able to easily identify some behaviour/s as abusive however in some circumstances it may be less clear.
-Reports of sexual violence and harassment are likely to be complex and require difficult professional decisions to be made.
-In all cases the member of staff should take the concerns seriously and reassure the child that they will be supported and kept safe.
-Staff must follow Section 4.
-Taking Action on Concerns and discuss the concerns and seek advice from the Designated Safeguarding Lead (DSL).
+In all cases the member of staff should discuss the concerns and seek advice from the Designated Safeguarding Lead (DSL).